👁️

 Our sales and solution engineering teams approved of the changes.

-To me, internal awareness started with the people who were often the closest to customers — the sales folks and solution architects of the company.
-To accomplish this, I reached out to 10 sales folks who represent different segments of customers and conducted concept validation tests with them, walking them through the designs and getting their feedback.
+Internal awareness started with the people closest to customers: sales and solution architects.
+I reached out to 10 reps across different customer segments and ran concept validation tests, walking them through the designs.

 Connect with customers directly